-Abstract: A new meteor shower on a JFC-type orbit has been detected in 2023 by the Global Meteor Network during the time interval 295.0° < λʘ < 299.0° (January 15–19) from a radiant at R.A. = 235° and Decl.= +61° with a geocentric velocity of 32.8 km/s.
-This radiant position is east from the known gamma-Ursae Minorids (GUM#0404) meteor shower which has its strongest activity when the new shower activity ends.
-The new meteor shower has been listed in the Working List of Meteor Showers under the temporary identification M2023-D2.
+Abstract: A short duration new meteor shower on a long period comet type orbit has been detected during May 2023 by the Global Meteor Network.
+Meteors belonging to the new shower were observed between 53.93° < λʘ < 54.80° (2023, May 15–16) from a radiant at R.A. = 300° and Decl.= +18° with a geocentric velocity of 59.7 km/s.
+The new meteor shower has been listed in the Working List of Meteor Showers under the temporary identification M2023-K1.

 New shower or existing shower?

 Before making claims that the detected activity qualifies to be listed as a new meteor shower, the known existing meteor showers active around this time from this part of the sky must be checked.
 The only suspect candidate is the gamma-Aquiliids (GAQ#0531) meteor shower, first reported by Šegon et al. (2014).
 In geocentric equatorial coordinates as well as in Sun- centered ecliptic geocentric coordinates, the radiant concentrations appear as close but distinct neighbors.
 As the new shower activity appears later than the GAQ-activity and west of it in radiant position, the off-set in radiant positions cannot be explained by radiant drift.
 The Tisserand relative to Jupiter proves both GAQ and